The landforms of Connecticut, by Joseph Bixby Hoyt.

 President George Washington dropped in for tea.

 Rebecca Prescott Sherman, mother of men.
+Among the pithy sayings of Roger Sherman — a Connecticut man.

 New Haven Green and the Grove Street Cemetery, by Ellen Strong Bartlett.